Bring a camera on the trail!

-In 2003 somebody came up with the idea of a photo contest for pictures of National Recreation Trails.
+In 2003 somebody came up with the idea of a photo contest for pictures of National Recreation Trails (NRT).
 It has become a fascinating annual event for those of us who watch the entries come in, and then try to sort out some winners from the remarkable collection of images.
-[That’s Jonathan Voelz at left on the Tunnel Hill National Recreation Trail, IL.]

 Because American Trails is the lead nonprofit for promoting and nurturing the NRT recognition program, we’re always looking for ways to make more people aware of these great trails.
 We’re also involved because of our role in representing ALL trails interests, from urban to Wilderness to motorized to water trails.
 The National Recreation Trails include the same variety of activities among the roster of designated trails.

 Since these trails are so different and cover the entire country, we came up with 19 categories for our winning pictures.
 We’d like to recognize Rob Grant, State Trails Coordinator for Alabama.
 Because he has made a point of promoting the NRT program as well as the contest in his state, close to 100 of the 275 photos show trails in Alabama.